 The NABA – DPP Common File Format Specification was created as a result of a survey NABA conducted on the needs and issues that challenged its members in North America.
 A further survey of the industry was conducted by a joint initiative of NABA, SMPTE, AMWA, AAAA, Ad-ID, IABM, ANA and the EBU, confirming the ongoing challenges in program delivery as file-based media.

-More recently, in late 2019, NABA/DPP completed work on the latest AS-11 X10 Working Draft Specification supporting advanced media formats including High Definition/High Dynamic Range (HD-HDR) and Ultra High Definition/High Dynamic Range (UHD) both in 10-bit to be published shortly.
+Background: In late 2019, NABA/DPP completed work on the latest AS-11 X10 Working Draft Specification supporting advanced media formats including High Definition/High Dynamic Range (HD-HDR) and Ultra High Definition/High Dynamic Range (UHD) both in 10-bit.

 The specifications are based on the Advanced Media Workflow Association (AMWA) AS-11 rules base specifications.
 This work is available through the AMWA website and work is ongoing to define the rules for these and other international file formats.
 Full details can be found below:

-NABA and DPP members, in conjunction with SMPTE, have completed work on specifications for a High Definition Library Master Format for both ProRes and J2K.
-These Library Master Specifications cover the workflows for organizations wishing to receive a single master from which all other required versions are produced, such as Air Ready Master, VOD, Netflix, Apple iTunes, Hulu and other O.T.T.
-Versions.
+NABA and DPP members, in conjunction with SMPTE, have completed work on Registered Disclosure Documents (RDD) for a High Definition Library Master Format for both ProRes and J2K.
+These Library Master specifications cover the workflows for organizations wishing to receive a single master from which all other required versions are produced, such as Air Ready Master, VOD, Netflix, Apple iTunes, Hulu and other OTT versions.
 These are based on SMPTE IMF Standards Application 2e for High Definition and Ultra High Definition (UHD).